daver987/nuxt-docu-search-ai/README.md

 1. Clone this repository to your local machine.
 2. Navigate into the project directory.
 3. Install the necessary packages with `pnpm install`.
-4. Create an `.env` file in the root directory and provide your OpenAI API key and your Pinecone Database Details
+4. Create an `.env` file in the root directory and provide your OpenAI API key
 5. Start the development server on `http://localhost:3000` with `pnpm run dev`.

 Please ensure you have Node.js, npm, and Redis installed on your system before attempting to run this project.